Oklahoma Alcohol and Drug Use Statistics

 Utilizing Individualized Treatment Plans

-Treatment centers should use your substance misuse assessment to develop an individual treatment plan that meets your needs.
+Treatment centers should use your substance abuse assessment to develop an individual treatment plan that meets your needs.
 Addiction is complicated, and no two people need the same things in recovery.
 Centers that attempt to use a one-size-fits-all method for rehab may not serve the best interests of all clients.

 Your insurance may cover some of the costs of rehab, but there may still be significant out-of-pocket expenses.
 If cost is a challenge for you, ask if the facility offers sliding scale fees or payment plans.